Arizona Herb Planting Guide: A Visual Guide for Low Desert Herbs

 - Grows best from seed or transplant; reseeds readily

 - Harvest chamomile when the petals are flat or beginning to fall back from bud.
-Air-dry or dry in dehydrator.
+Air-dry or dry in a dehydrator.

 - Good to Know: Cool-season annual.
 Grows best in cooler weather.
-Improves flavor of cabbage and onions.
+Improves the flavor of cabbage and onions.

 Chives